 All employees have a coding notice, which enables their employer to calculate the correct amount of tax payable.
 The coding notice will take into account benefits-in-kind.
 However, the NI payable on benefits is known as Class 1A NI and you need to calculate this annually at 5 April for payment by 19 July.
 HMRC must be informed of benefits-in-kind on form P11D or form P9D annually, although changes in vehicles you provide to staff need to be notified at the time of change.

 You can do it online, by completing form P11D either by using third-party software or HMRC’s own ‘Online Return & Forms – PAYE’ software.
 Should you prefer, you can do it manually, by downloading form P11D from the HMRC website.

-From April 2013, almost all employers will be required to operate a new online PAYE system.
-Pay, NI and tax deductions will be reported to HMRC each time you make a payment to an employee on or before the payment date.
+Since April 2013, almost all employers have been required to operate a new online PAYE system.
+Pay, NI and tax deductions are reported to HMRC each time you make a payment to an employee on or before the payment date.

 Each monthly pay slip will show the amount of tax and NI deducted for that month and the amount for the year to date.
 At the end of the tax year (5 April), each employee must be issued with a P60, which details gross income paid, all deductions and the amount of net PAYE.

 Obviously, a good accountant will be able to advise you.
 For a fee, they’ll also be happy to manage your PAYE scheme for you.
 The HMRC website also contains a wealth of information about PAYE and National Insurance.
 HMRC also publishes a useful guide to PAYE and National Insurance contributions.